Singapore Airlines AppChallenge 2020 - Startup Track

 Article 8 Usage of Prizes

 8.1 Up to 5 finalists will be provided an opportunity to jointly develop an implementation plan and proof of concept execution of the respective product within the SIA Accelerator Programme.
+This is announced post-event (after 2 Oct) after SIA and/or Vistara confirmed the teams internally after the Finale Pitching.

 - By accepting the Prize, each Winner agrees to participate in all reasonable media publicity relating to the Prize prior to the collection of the Prize, and also after the Prize has been collected.
 This includes being featured in social media promotions and may include posts on each Winner and Runner Up’s own personal social media platforms, as guided by SIA.